 Luke 21 argues that what appears impressive to human eyes is not necessarily secure before God.
 The poor widow’s small gift outweighs the rich gifts of abundance because God sees costly devotion.
 The temple’s magnificent stones will fall because visible religious grandeur cannot escape judgment.
 Disciples must not be deceived by false claims or shaken by upheaval, for suffering and testimony belong to the period before the end.

 Jerusalem’s coming desolation will fulfill Scripture and demonstrate covenant accountability, yet that crisis is not the final word.
 Beyond Jerusalem’s fall stands cosmic shaking and the glorious coming of the Son of Man.
-Jesus’ words are more permanent than heaven and earth, so disciples must live watchfully, pray continually, and stand ready before Him.
+Jesus’ words are more permanent than heaven and earth, so disciples must live watchfully, pray continually, and stand ready before him.

 Christ’s words endure beyond heaven and earth.